fubishio/GreatFirewallEvasion/README.md

 3. `sudo python frag.py[number of hops]` to send the packet over where number of hops is where you think the firewall is

 ## Concepts
+The Great Firewall that I am trying to bypass refers to the on-path device that examines network packets and responds by injecting RST packets or DNS replies.
+This essentially severs a connection prematurely if it detects network behavior it doesn't like.
+Often times, packets will not just contain all the information in one packet and the Great Firewall must reassemble any message that spans across multiple packets.
+This method of circumventing the Great Firewall depends on the Great Firewall's ability to reassemble messages.

+### Fragmentation
+The method this program uses to circumvent the firewall follows:
+1. Fragment the original message
+2. Create dummy packets alongside the fragmented packets
+3. Set the dummy packets ttl(time to live) to where we estimate the Great Firewall exists
+4. Send the packets to the destination

 ## Testing
 The internet is not consistent enough for writing JUnit-esque tests to test my implementation because it is not guaranteed to use the same path or respond the same way everytime.
 Instead, to test the implementation, I wrote mains for all 3 of the functions and sent a Google search request for Falun Gong to a Chinese government website and checked outputs to make sure its consistent with expected behavior of the Great Firewall.